palinakarabovich/how-to-learn/README.md

 -----
-**Спринт 1-2**
+**How to study?**
 -----
-## Описание проекта
+## Project Description
-Данный проект представляет собой одностраничный лендинг о приемах эффективного обучения. Учебная работа при прохождени курса Веб Разработки в Яндекс.Практикуме.

-## Инструменты и технологии
+This project is a one-page landing about effective study techniques.
+It was created as a part of the Web Development course at Yandex.Practicum.

+## Tools and Technologies
-* HTML5,
+ - HTML5,
-* CSS3
+- CSS3
-* flexbox,
-* позиционирование,
-* БЭМ,
-* анимация,
+- Flexbox,
+- BEM-naming,
+- Animation,
-* YouTube Player API
+- YouTube Player API

-## Планы на проект
-- Проверить на кроссбраузерность,
-- Адаптировать верстку.
+## To do's
+- [ ] Test for cross-browser compatibility,
+- [ ] Adapt the layout.